-The following nomenclatural treatment provides phylogenetic definitions for the names of 20 vascular plant clades together with information regarding composition and synonymy (see the Electronic supplement for treatments of 33 other clades).
-Four kinds of definitions are used here (Table 1): 10 node-based, 6 branch-modified node-based, 1 apomorphy-based, and 3 total clade definitions (see below).
+The following nomenclatural treatment provides phylogenetic definitions for the names of 53 vascular plant clades (Table 1) together with information regarding composition, synonymy, and (in many cases) synapomorphies.
+Four kinds of definitions are used: 24 node-based, 14 branch-modified node-based, 6 apomorphy-based, and 9 total clade definitions (see below) (Table 1).
 Each protologue includes the information required by the PhyloCode for establishment of names and, in some cases, additional information explaining the choice of name and the definition.
 Parenthetical taxon names within phylogenetic definitions clarify the phylogenetic positions of specifiers but are not themselves specifiers.
-Information on synapomorphies is provided (as recommended in the PhyloCode) for many of the 53 clades in the Electronic supplement, but it is omitted here due to space considerations.

 Our phylogenetic definitions use species names as specifiers.
 However, since species names are based on types, it is the type specimens represented by the species names that are the de facto specifiers.
 In all crown clade definitions, "crown clade" and "extant" refer to species that are extant as of the publication of this paper.
-Total clade names are defined as "the total clade of X", where X is the name of a crown clade (see Methods: Fundamentals of the PhyloCode).
+Total clade names are defined as "the total clade of X", where X is the name of a crown clade (this is an abbreviated wording of a special kind of branch-based definition; see Methods: Fundamentals of the PhyloCode).

-All scientific names are italicized regardless of which code governs them, and a slash (/) is used to designate names defined in this paper (including the Electronic supplement).
-This "clademark" (Baum & al., 1998) is not part of the name or mandated by the PhyloCode; it is simply a convention used here (nomenclatural treatments and discussion below) to distinguish phylogenetically defined names from names governed by the ICBN.
+All scientific names are italicized regardless of which code governs them, and a slash (/) is used to designate names defined in this paper.
+This "clademark" (Baum & al., 1998) is not part of the name or mandated by the PhyloCode; it is simply a convention used here (Nomenclatural treatments and Discussion below) to distinguish phylogenetically defined names from names governed by the ICBN.